 I look for interesting topics that are overwhelming.

-Then I spend hundreds of hours making mastery in those topics easy:
+Then I spend hundreds of hours trying to make their mastery simple:

-I'm sometimes asked why I don't publish books or ebooks.
+I'm asked why I publish online guides instead of books.

 Surprisingly, books are a worse medium for education and discussion: